Welcome to RY CPAs!

 - Will you make sure we have documentation for all transactions?

-We will save and organize documentation (such as receipts, invoices, bills) and attach them to transactions in QBO for all documentation that you send to [email protected], [email protected], or [email protected] If you requested that we don’t add any transactions that don’t have documentation during your onboarding, then there could be delays in your accounting process if you don’t upload documentation.
+We will save and organize documentation (such as receipts, invoices, bills) and attach them to transactions in QBO for all documentation that you send to Invoices@, Receipts@, or Accounting@.
+If you requested that we don’t add any transactions that don’t have documentation during your onboarding, then there could be delays in your accounting process if you don’t upload documentation.